How Does a Resume Parser Become More Powerful with Taxonomy?

 With the help of related skills/job profiles, you can get skills related to a specific job profile and vice versa.

-For example, for a job profile ‘Head of Resourcing’, RChilli offers related skills such as Resource Allocation, Resource Management, Promotional Campaign, etc.
+For example, for a job profile ‘Head of Resourcing,’ RChilli offers related skills such as Resource Allocation, Resource Management, Promotional Campaigns, etc.

-Thus, if someone has missed writing these skills in the resumes, Taxonomy can create an additional list of skills and help you in tagging resumes on skill parameters.
+Thus, if someone has missed writing these skills in the resumes, Taxonomy can create an additional list of skills and help you tag resumes on skill parameters.

-It helps you to identify even those resumes that missed having these skills.
+It helps you to identify even those resumes that miss having these skills.
 As a result, you can enhance your search by up to 90%.

 RChilli also helps in creating weightage on skills and provides their proficiency level.